dotnet/crank/docs/microbenchmarks.md

 ```

 By doing this, each scenario can change the value of these variables.
-More information about what command line arguments can be found [on the BenchmarDotNet website](https://benchmarkdotnet.org/articles/guides/console-args.html)
+More information about the available command line arguments can be found [on the BenchmarDotNet website](https://benchmarkdotnet.org/articles/guides/console-args.html)

 ## Storing results locally